Not Letting Go

 Former FBI agent Anne McCormack knows all about family drama—she lands in the middle of it every time her fledgling estate sales business takes on a new client.
 This time her new client is Claire Murray, mother of a young boy whose murder, never solved, rocked their Wine Country town three decades before.

 Now, facing her own death, Claire still wants justice for her son.
-And she wants Anne and Anne's uncle Jack, one of the original detectives, to deliver it.
+And she wants Anne and Anne's uncle Jack, a detective on the case in 1986, to deliver it.
 Jack is happily retired, and Anne's rocky exit from the FBI makes her wary of getting involved.
 Yet Anne feels a bond with the still-grieving mother, and Jack never really let the case go.
-So Jack pulls strings to reopen the case, while Anne questions Claire's adult children but doesn't get far: the youngest daughter is a boozy train wreck who's possibly involved, but won't talk.
-Neither will her cocky loser of a twin brother.
-But others in town are talking, and what they reveal leads Anne and Jack from swanky hotels to a dicey trailer park—and into a twisting maze of blackmail and obsession.
+So Jack pulls strings to reopen the case while Anne follows leads from swanky hotels to a dicey trailer park, and finds plenty of suspects—including a school janitor and a troubled childhood friend of Claire's boozy youngest daughter Noreen.
+Even Noreen herself.

 Karin Fitz-Sanford was born in Nyack, New York, but grew up in Northern California’s Wine Country, the setting for her debut novel, Not Letting Go.